 Busy executives and marketing managers simply don’t have enough hours and hands to attend to branding, blogging, social media management, sales and so on.
-What’s ironic, however, is that the same tasks that seem to take time can actually save time when implemented with the right tools and processes.
+What’s ironic is the same time-consuming tasks actually save time when implemented with the right tools and processes.
 Turn digital marketing from a time suck into a time saver by using:

 1. Digital Advertising for Recruiting

 In our previous article, we discussed how employers can stand out in a tight job market.
-“Recruit like a marketer,” we said, explaining that banner ads, social media campaigns and other traditionally consumer-focused tactics can cross over into recruiting.
-Instead of struggling to separate your company from every other company on job boards, you’re getting in front of targeted, top-tier candidates and bringing them directly to your website.
+“Recruit like a marketer,” we said.
+Banner ads, social media campaigns and other traditionally consumer-focused tactics can cross over into recruiting.
+Instead of struggling to separate yourself from other companies on job boards, you’re getting in front of targeted, top-tier candidates.
+Plus, you are brining them directly to your website.

 2. Email Marketing for Sales

 It’s surprising how many companies leave their sales staff to individual, type-it-and-send-it, log-it-and-check-it emailing for lead generation.
 While personalized emails from reps can certainly be a valuable part of your sales process, a unified company email marketing campaign allows you to blast out emails to all contacts with just a few clicks.
 Better yet, you can see who opened the emails, who clicked and other easily digestible analytics that help you zero in on top prospects.